 - What are ways that my users could be inadvertently compromising data?

-Many employees make the mistake of thinking that their IT departments are “in charge” and responsible for data — after all, it resides on servers that the IT team manages.
+Many employees make the mistake of thinking that their IT departments are “in charge” and responsible for data.
+After all, it resides on servers that the IT team manages.
 One of the challenges organizations face is encouraging employees to take responsibility for safeguarding company data as if it was their own personal data.

 On Data Privacy Day, here are some easy but effective actions you can take with users to reinforce safe data handling practices:

-Many employees may not be aware of exactly what constitutes personal data, which increases the likelihood that they might misuse or fail to protect it.
-Take stock of the kinds of data your company deals with, and then break it down for employees in a short document or a company-wide brief.
-Keep it simple: give examples of what kinds of documents or communications contain private data, and then make sure that employees remember how to handle that information as they communicate within the company and with clients.
+Many employees may not be aware of exactly what constitutes personal data.
+This increases the likelihood that they might misuse or fail to protect it.
+Take stock of the kinds of data your company deals with.
+Then break it down for employees in a short document or a company-wide brief.
+Keep it simple: give examples of what kinds of documents or communications contain private data, and then also make sure that employees remember how to handle that information as they communicate within the company and with clients.
 If you have internal processes in place to securely transfer files back and forth, remind your employees how to use them.

 While most employees know they should be using long and strong passwords to protect their data, many may not know exactly what constitutes a strong password, or other important password best practices.
-Data Privacy Day might provide a good opportunity to send an email reminding employees of your company’s password policy, and how good practices in this area can help ensure that their own information, as well as that of clients, is well-protected.
+Data Privacy Day might provide a good opportunity to send an email reminding employees of your company’s password policy.
+Also remind employees how good practices in this area can help ensure that their own information, as well as that of clients, is well-protected.
 Or, deploy one of GLS’ short modules on password security to reinforce password habits.

-Make a plan to help employees stay aware of data privacy all year long.
-As crucial as it is to use Data Privacy Day to alert users to important protocols, it’s even more crucial to ensure that awareness and safe practices remain strong afterwards.
+It’s crucial as it is to use Data Privacy Day to alert users to important protocols.
+It is even more crucial to ensure that awareness and safe practices remain strong afterwards.
 Use privacy-related courses (GLS’ Privacy and Data Protection Essentials course is a great option) to keep privacy top-of-mind and integrated with other security awareness training.
 Also, don’t underestimate the power of communication materials like posters (you can download a free one here) to provide a daily reminder to employees about the important data they protect.
 Use Data Privacy Day as a jumping off point to begin prioritizing the protection of personal and client data.